 - unusual discharge from the penis or vagina that may be bloody in appearance

-While throat infections due to chlamydia may not cause significant symptoms, you can still have chlamydia in your throat and can pass it on to someone else.
+While throat infections due to chlamydia may not cause significant symptoms, you can still have chlamydia in your throat and can transmit it to someone else.
 That’s why, if you have symptoms of chlamydia or think you may have been exposed, it’s better to be tested and treated.

 Doctors have several tests they can use to screen for chlamydia.
 Note that screening for chlamydia in the throat isn’t a part of usual STI testing.

-If you’ve had a sore throat that doesn’t seem to go away or have a partner that you’ve had oral sex with who tested positive for chlamydia , you may ask your doctor about pharyngeal chlamydia screening.
+If you’ve had a sore throat that doesn’t seem to go away or have a partner that you’ve had oral sex with who tested positive for chlamydia, you might want to ask your doctor about pharyngeal chlamydia screening.

-Doctors can use urine samples to diagnose chlamydia, but that doesn’t help them target if the chlamydia is in the throat.
+Doctors can use urine samples to diagnose chlamydia, but that doesn’t help them diagnose chlamydia in the throat.

 As a result, a doctor may swab your throat to test for chlamydia there.
 They send this swab to a laboratory, which tests the specimen for the presence of DNA from the bacteria that cause chlamydia.

-This test is a little tricky because the U.S. Food and Drug Administration (FDA) hasn’t approved a swab test for pharyngeal chlamydia.
-Your throat contains a lot of bacteria and this can make it hard to pinpoint chlamydia bacteria.
+This test is a little tricky because the Food and Drug Administration (FDA) hasn’t approved a swab test for pharyngeal chlamydia.
+Your throat contains a lot of bacteria, and this can make it hard to pinpoint chlamydia bacteria.

 Chlamydia is treated with antibiotics.
 The same antibiotics a doctor prescribes to treat chlamydia in the groin may also be prescribed to treat chlamydia in the throat.